 Whatever the details and specifics of what you accept for return, what conditions surround the return being accepted and how you'll issue your refund are, make sure to include them in your Refund Policy.

 There's no legal requirement to offer exchanges.
-If you don't want to offer exchanges, and you want to offer returns instead, all you need is a simple clause like this one from Gymshark:
+If you don't want to offer exchanges, and you want to offer returns instead, all you need is a simple clause that states this.